KAC design belongs in another country

 Historic Main Street is like no other place in town or the Basin.
 When you walk it you feel the history of over a century of people walking these sidewalks.
 There is no focal point, the whole street is the focal point.
 When I look at the new design I cannot imagine anything that relates to the history of this town.

 If you did a survey and asked people who did they think designed this: a: local architects experienced in historic American mining town design or b: a renowned Danish architectural firm.
-I feel there would be few answering a.
-This thing screams Scandinavian.

 The Kimball blew it by choosing a Danish firm.
 They just don't get it.
 I understand art galleries like to make a statement with their buildings drawing attention to it, but not at the base of our historic main street.